 LADA SAMARA EVA (Group B)

-Originally code-named the “Lada Turbo”, this mid-engine and rear-wheel drive prototype was built to loosely resemble the VAZ-2108 “Sputnik” (Samara) model, with high hopes to compete in the Group B international rally scene.
-While it bears the Lada name, the original prototype is said to have been privately built entirely from scratch by a group of dedicated people in a recluse section of a truck and bus factory in Tallinn Estonia circa-1984.
+Originally code-named the “Lada Turbo”, this mid-engine and rear-wheel drive prototype was built to loosely resemble the VAZ-2108 “Sputnik” (Samara) model, with high hopes to compete in the Group B rally scene.
+While it bears the Lada name, the original prototype is said to have been secretly built entirely from scratch by the same group of dedicated people also responsible for the Lada 2105 VIHUR rally cars, in a recluse section of a truck and bus factory in Tallinn, Estonia circa-1984.

-This project was at a high engineering level very uncommon for a private endeavour in the Soviet communist block.
-As it was the norm in Russia, official funding was very difficult to obtain especially for motorsport applications, but the private project was so well made that they managed to get government approval.
+The project was at an engineering level uncommon for a private endeavour in the Soviet communist bloc as attribution of resources and materials were very limited and often restricted.
+Being then norm in Russia, official funding was very difficult to obtain, especially for motorsport applications, with a slew of paperwork and officials to overcome.
+The project was however so well-engineered that government approval was ultimately granted.

-Between 20 and 30 units are rumoured to have been built, including some basic homologation cars that featured a 160 BHP naturally aspirated engine to lower costs, especially since turbochargers were very scarce in the waning communist block, while also possibly fooling FISA inspectors.
-However, shortly after the official project approval in 1986 the FISA cancelled Group B – thus aborting production of the EVA.
+Between 20 and 30 units of the EVA are rumoured to have been built between 1985 and 1986, including some more basic cars that featured a 1568cc, 160 BHP naturally-aspirated engine coming directly from the firm’s own vault – the engine that powered the VFTS-2 and Lada 1600 rally cars.
+This was most likely done to lower costs since turbochargers were very scarce in the waning communist bloc.
+It is however uncertain that the omission of such an important feature would have fooled FISA inspectors at the time of homologation, but we’ll never know; shortly after the project’s official approval in 1986, the FISA cancelled Group B – thus entirely aborting further production of the EVA.

 The Lada EVA might have been very successful on the national level if it had the opportunity to compete.
-However, on the international scene, it is highly doubtful that it could have competed against the fierce four-wheel drive opposition.
-Yet, besides maybe the Moskvich-Aleko 2141KR, the Lada EVA was the best effort seen in the communist block to produce something worthy of Group B.
+However, on the international rally scene, it is highly doubtful that it could have competed against the fierce four-wheel drive opposition from the west.
+Yet, besides maybe the Moskvich-Aleko 2141KR, the Lada EVA was the best effort seen in the communist bloc to produce something we could consider worthy of being associated with Group B ambition.